DennisB97/ClickTrackerDemoFamily/README.md

 # This repository contains the whole Clicktracker functionality which includes a Windows WPF application, ASP.NET WEB API and a React webpage.

 ### **These were done as a demo part of a web development oriented coding bootcamp.
-I did not have any previous web development experience other than my basic Gatsby portfolio site.**
+I did not have any previous web development experience other than my basic Gatsby portfolio site.
+Personally I have the API running in Azure together with an SQL Database, but I have replaced the API strings and routes here with an example string.**

 ## Clicktracker